Leonid Breshnez (General Secretary of the Central Committee of the Communist Party of the Soviet Union):

 But 311 miles above Earth, travelling at 19,000mph, things were about to go badly wrong for Alexei Leonov.

 On 18 March 1965, Alexei Leonov did become the first person to walk in space.
-He slid from the Voskhod-2 (Sunrise-2) capsule and for 12 minutes and 9 seconds floated in the great beyond.
-He was 500km above Earth, attached to the rest of humanity by a 5.35-meter umbilical cord.
+He slid from the Voskhod-2 (Sunrise-2) capsule, and for 12 minutes and 9 seconds floated in the great beyond.
+Leonov was 500km above Earth, attached to the rest of humanity by a 5.35-meter umbilical cord.

-A keen artist, Leonov took along some color pencils and paper.
+A keen artist, Leonov took along some color pencils and paper, illustrating the spectacular view.

 Leonov’s mission was to trump the Americans and become a Hero of the Soviet Union (something he achieved twice over).
-To prove the space walk had taken place a camera was needed to film the action.
+To prove that the space walk had taken place, a camera was needed to film the action.
 Leonov’s art would not be enough to convince the naysayers.
 He was tasked with attaching one camera to the airlock.
 A second camera on his chest would record his point-of-view.
-The pictures would prove Soviet supremacy.
+The pictures would confirm Soviet supremacy.

 America was watching.
 Only two and half months later, Ed White became the first American to walk in space.
-The clock was ticking.
 The Soviets were in a hurry.
 And so on March 26, Alexei Leonov found himself way up there.
 The moment was huge.
 TIME magazine thrilled its readers with a cover story of derring-do and terror:

 “As air escaped from the [spacecraft’s air lock], the vacuum of space reached into it like a monster’s claw.
 Though it must have been rehearsed on earth over and over again, this was surely a moment of hideous crisis.”

 This was the Cold War.
 TIME was a US magazine, its sensibilities firmly in the US camp.
 Facts arrived from Soviet HQ.
 What could not be known was guessed at.
-For instance, TIME readers were told: “Then, as easily and efficiently as he had emerged from his ship, Leonov climbed back inside.”
+For instance, TIME told its readers: “Then, as easily and efficiently as he had emerged from his ship, Leonov climbed back inside.”